AlexWorx/ALib-Class-Library/docs/pages/alib_mod_alox.md

 \I{################################################################################################}
-## 12.3 How ALox Uses the ALib Configuration System  # {#alib_mod_external_configuration_alox}
+## 12.3 How ALox Uses the ALib Variable System  # {#alib_mod_alox_external_configuration_alox}

-\note For details consult the \ref alib_mod_config "Programmer's Manual of camp ALib Config".
+\note For details consult the \ref alib_mod_variables "Programmer's Manual of camp ALib Config".
 All configuration variables are declared in one place with enumeration \alib{lox;Variables}.

-Module \alib_config_nl imposes a data "contract" that asks a programmer to respect priorities of variables and write values only if permission is granted.
+Module \alib_variables_nl imposes a data "contract" that asks a programmer to respect priorities of variables and write values only if permission is granted.
 Of course, as \alox is a sibling camp, it uses the configuration system exactly as this contract expects.
-In particular, when using interface method \alib{config;Variable::Define} to write configuration data, values are only written with standard priority.
+In particular, when using interface method \alib{variables;Variable::Define} to write configuration data, values are only written with standard priority.

-Furthermore, \alox leverages the flexibility that the priorities of the \alib configuration system brings by exposing parameter \p{priority} in methods \alib{lox;Lox::SetVerbosity}
+Furthermore, \alox leverages the flexibility that the priorities of the \alib variable system brings by exposing parameter \p{priority} in methods \alib{lox;Lox::SetVerbosity}
 and \alib{lox;Lox::SetSourcePathTrimRule}.
 This way, settings made 'in code' are by default overruled by any type of external configuration.
 If wanted, a programmer may specify a higher